Sminnie09/ST558Project2Repo/READMEtemplate.md

 | 3rd Qu. |      8.000000 |               0.4121212 |    1.000000 |  2.000000 |               1.0000000 |           0.5000000 |             0.4029851 |         0.6100796 |               4.852632 |                     0.0487805 |
 | Max.    |     10.000000 |               1.0000000 |   50.000000 | 91.000000 |               1.0000000 |           1.0000000 |             0.9402985 |         1.0000000 |               6.512690 |                     0.1213873 |

+The figure below shows a correlation plot of the correlations between the variables in the training data set.
+The `cor` function was used from the `corrplot` library.

 ``` r
 correlation <- cor(weekdayDataTrain %>% select(num_keywords, avg_positive_polarity, num_videos, num_imgs,
            max_positive_polarity, title_subjectivity, rate_negative_words,